-The Auxiliary Units were a very secret unit of guerrillas operating from within the Home Guard and it was their task to take on the enemy after an invasion in areas of enemy occupation.
+The Auxiliary Units were a very secret unit of guerrillas operating from within the Home Guard.
+It was their task to selectively attack the enemy during occupation following an invasion.

-The tasks would be similar to those of the French Resistance, namely destroying lines of communication and supplies, assassinating key enemy figures and causing mayhem behind the enemy lines.
-Maybe it was a blessing that they never had to be used because the German’s usual means of retribution after an assassination of a high ranking soldier was to take a hundred or so civilians from a local town and execute them.
-Old men and young boys, women and children, no one would be spared.
+Their tasks would be similar to those of the French Resistance, namely destroying lines of communication and supplies, assassinating key enemy figures and generally causing mayhem behind enemy lines.
+Perhaps it was a blessing that they never had to be used because the German’s usual means of retribution, after an assassination of a high ranking soldier, was to execute local civilians.
+Old men and young boys, women and children.
+No one would be spared.

-Each unit would have been responsible for their own ‘patch’ and would have operated from an Operation Base (OB).
-These bases very often operated from underground bunkers and these bunkers had walls of 2 feet thick and set 12 feet into the ground and were hidden.
+Each unit were responsible for their own ‘patch’ and operated from an Operation Base (OB).
+Hidden underground bunkers, with 2-feet thick walls and set 12-feet into the ground, often formed an OB.
 Over 500 bunkers were dug in 1941 across the nation and at that time over 3,500 civilians volunteered for service in the Auxiliary Units.

-Each unit would be well supplied with munitions, perhaps such as – booby traps; grenades; time fuses; mines; explosives and detonators; Sten guns; pistols; sniper rifles;
+Each unit were well supplied with munitions, such as – booby traps; grenades; time fuses; mines; explosives and detonators; Sten guns; pistols; sniper rifles;

 After the war

 Because of the secrecy surrounding these units the British Government did not acknowledge their existence until recently and therefore no medals were awarded to any Auxiliary Unit servicemen.
 This changed in 1996 when the Ministry of Defence authorised the award of the Defence Medal for those men who served at least three years.